muenchhausen/docker-squidguard/README.md

 this Dockerfile is an [squidGuard](http://www.squidguard.org/) addition to [sameersbn/docker-squid](https://github.com/sameersbn/docker-squid).
 I find squidGuard very useful to limit access to certain internet pages and to reduce the risk for downloading dangerous software.
 A central filtering solution is preferred especially if you have a family with children and different devices.

+Important: This Docker image allows to use whitelists and blacklists from external source - here from [shallalist.de](http://www.shallalist.de/) with some license restrictions especially for commercial use.
+If a local configuration of whitelists and blacklists is sufficient for you, please use my other docker image [muenchhausen/docker-squidguard-simple](https://hub.docker.com/r/muenchhausen/docker-squidguard-simple/) and [source](https://github.com/muenchhausen/docker-squidguard-simple) instead.

 This image includes also automatic proxy discovery based on WPAT and DHCP.
 Here a Webserver is required that serves wpat.dat.

 # Installation